tomcotter7/diss_code/README.md

 The dataset for this project was obtained from [Kaggle](https://www.kaggle.com/c/diabetic-retinopathy-detection/data).
 I had to balance the dataset as I ran into problems with the number of No-DR images greatly outnumbering the other classes.

-The preprocessing performed was simply an Otsu threshold cropping and resizing the images to be 512x512.
+The preprocessing performed was an Otsu threshold cropping and resizing the images to be 512x512.
+I also mapped some data augmentation techniques to the defined datasets.

 ### Training